When To Capitalize vs Expense Payments Made

 Year 1 | Year 2 | Year 3 | Year 4 | Year 5 | Total | |

-Notice that in year 1, our net income is higher by $8,000 if we capitalized vs expensed the subsequent asset cost.
-In succeeding years, observe that the difference reverses by $2,000 per year, which is the annual depreciation if the cost is capitalized.
+Notice that in year 1, our net income is $4,800 higher when we capitalize the asset cost compared to expensing it.
+In subsequent years, the difference reverses by $1,200 annually, which is the yearly depreciation if the cost is capitalized.

 When we capitalize payments, we debit the payment to our fixed asset account.
 The payment will increase the balance of our asset account in the balance sheet.
 If we charge it to expense, we debit the payment to Repairs Expense.
 The effect of capitalizing would be a gradual transfer of the repairs and maintenance cost to profit and loss over years through depreciation.